Children in University Activities

 • the child’s behaviour is causing disruption to the work of staff or students, or is otherwise considered inappropriate.

 2. In situations where a child/children are in what is perceived to be an unsafe situation and the parent/carer/ guardian is not in attendance, the University may take action to minimise any risk.
-Such actions should normally be authorised at the level of Executive Dean/Head of School/Director or above but, in urgent situations, staff members may take any action they consider to be appropriate and reasonable.
+Such actions should normally be authorised at the level of Dean/Director or above but, in urgent situations, staff members may take any action they consider to be appropriate and reasonable.

-3. Any staff or students who have concerns arising from the presence of children should raise these concerns with the staff member responsible for the activity or location in which a child/children are present, or with the relevant Executive Dean/Head of School/Director.
+3. Any staff or students who have concerns arising from the presence of children should raise these concerns with the staff member responsible for the activity or location in which a child/children are present, or with the relevant Dean/Director.

 The Children in University Activities Procedure will be communicated throughout the University via an Announcement Notice via FedNews and on the 'Recently Approved Documents' page on the 'Policies, Procedures and Forms @ the University' website to alert the University-wide community of the approved Policy.